Anshuman042005/Ecommerce-Frontend/README.md

 ## 📌 Overview
 A beginner-friendly project demonstrating how an online store works with product listings and cart updates using JavaScript.

+This project showcases basic frontend development and user interaction in an e-commerce setting.

 ---

 ## 🚀 Features